Last Updated on May 31, 2021 by queenie mak

 Bike rental near Yung Shue Wan

-Like I mentioned earlier, there are no cars or public transportation on Lamma Island.
+There are no cars or public transportation on Lamma Island.
 You can either walk or rent a bicycle.

 There is a bike rental in one of the small villages before approaching Yung Shue Wan.
 The sign was hidden behind all the retro and vintage knick-knacks.